-Last week, I provided a basic overview of content curation – what it is, why you might want to do it, and how to get started correctly.
+Last week, I provided a basic overview of content curation: what it is, why you might want to do it, and how to get started correctly.

 Know your audience and only share relevant curated content.
-To be an excellent content curator, you need to be tuned in completely to your audience’s needs and wants.
+To be an excellent content curator, you must be tuned in completely to your audience’s needs and wants.
 You know that “a-ha” moment when you find a great website you can’t wait to bookmark?
 You want your curated content to generate that same experience for your readers.
 For that reason, you shouldn’t try to curate content on a topic you’re not an expert in yourself.

 Provide context.
-Always add your own two cents as to why you selected the content you did.
+Always add your own thoughts as to why you selected the content you did.
 Maybe an article is a great resource to bookmark.
 Maybe it provides a contrasting viewpoint.
 Maybe you don’t agree with it, but you think it’s still worth sharing.
 Whatever the reason, let your readers know why you’re sharing it.

 Contribute your own content.
 A good content curator will add his/her own voice to the mix.
 This is absolutely key to good content curation.
 As an expert in your field you should be able to share your own viewpoint with relative ease.
 Not only are readers going to want to hear your perspective, but it helps establish your voice as a thought leader AND adds legitimacy to your blog/website.